root080/Web-Playlist/README.md

 # Note

-The site is not 100% finished, because of some issues with the dimensions of video content.
+Video content not included due to the copyrights.